 Market settlement liabilities primarily represent two types of funds held on behalf of the ERCOT market: congestion management funds and prepayments of settlement obligations.
 Market participant settlement obligations amounts are collected and redistributed by ERCOT in the normal course of managing the settlement of ERCOT's markets.
-Such settlement obligations are generally held for less than 15 days before distribution to the market in accordance with timetables set forth in ERCOT's Protocols.
+Such settlement obligations are generally held before distribution to the market in accordance with timetables set forth in ERCOT's Protocols.